On This Page

 For many people, taking medication, going to therapy, or doing both is just the first step in a long-term personal recovery program that also includes significant lifestyle changes.
 Regardless of which type of treatment you receive, the biggest changes, greatest growth, and most significant impacts come from the choices you make in your day-to-day life.

-Therapy is less effective if you don’t do your homework in between sessions or don’t apply what you’re learning in the therapy room to your life outside of it.
-It’s true that simply showing up for a session takes work, because it means facing instead of avoiding the issues you’re seeking treatment to address.
+It’s true that simply showing up for a therapy session takes work, because it means facing instead of avoiding the issues you’re seeking treatment to address.
 But it’s not true that if you’re in therapy, you’re necessarily doing more work than people who are treating their mental health issues with medication.

 You don't need to apologize for knowing what works for you.
 Even your closest friends and family don't know everything you've been through or what it's taken for you to get where you are today.

 If someone is criticizing you for choosing to take medication or see a therapist, it’s probably because they’re projecting their own unresolved issues onto you.
-Let their lack of understanding be their problem; your mental health is what matters most.
+Their lack of understanding is their problem, not yours; your mental health is what matters most, and only you can know the way to take care of it.

 Conclusion